akka/akka/akka-docs/rst/cluster/cluster-usage-java.rst

 Phi is calculated from the mean and standard deviation of historical inter arrival times.
-The previous chart is an example for standard deviation of 200 ms. If the heartbeats arrive with less deviation the curve becomes steeper, i.e. it's possible to determine failure more quickly.
+The previous chart is an example for standard deviation of 200 ms. If the heartbeats arrive with less deviation the curve becomes steeper, i.e. it is possible to determine failure more quickly.
 The curve looks like this for a standard deviation of 100 ms.

 .. image:: images/phi2.png